Pixel-Pushers-1/MonoZelda/README.md

 - Use Item -> D1 - D6
 - Player Attack -> Z or N
 - Change Room -> Left Click on Door

+# Special Notes
+- Dungeon rooms are downloaded from Google sheets using an HTTP request.
+You must have an active internet connection to run the game.
+Please allow a few moments for the room to load in some cases.
+- For pushable blocks, keep pushing into the block for a few seconds for functionality to work.

 ## Developers
 - Josh S